Click here for the home page

 The signs that Germany was going to lose were quickly read by the other Central Powers.
 Italy, with British and French help, liberated its occupied territory in the course of four months (June-October 1918).
 In mid-September the much ridiculed part-French, part-Serbian, part-British army in Greece launched a major attack on Bulgaria, and the Bulgarians almost immediately decided to throw in the towel.
 As Bulgaria withdrew from the war, British forces raced to the Turkish frontier, French columns reached the Danube and the Serbs made a good start on liberating their homeland.
 The Turks held out until the end of October before they surrendered, during which time Syria was conquered by the Allies.

 It was a long road from Belgrade to Vienna, but the Allied armies never had to march on it; Austria-Hungary fell apart first.
 October saw Czech nationalists seize control of Prague and proclaim it the capital of an independent Chechoslovak state, while the Poles and Ukrainians of Galicia looked to become either a part of the new Polish state or the short-lived Ukrainian Republic.
 Meanwhile the Slovenes, Croats and Bosnians repudiated both Austrian and Hungarian rule and declared, with surprising unanimity, that they would join with Serbia and Montenegro to form a single Yugo-Slav state.
+Even the Italians successfully advanced against Austria-Hungary at this point.
+With help from some British and French troops, the Italians pushed on the Adriatic coast to the Isonzo River, which is where they were when the Italian phase of the war began, three years earlier.
+On the way, the Allies captured 300,000 enemy soldiers and 5,000 guns.
 All that was left was for coups in Vienna and Budapest to declare separate Austrian and Hungarian republics, and the Hapsburg empire ceased to exist.

 Germany stood alone as November began.
 On the third day of the month the sailors of the German fleet mutinied rather than sail on a death-or-glory mission against the British.
 It looked like many army units were about to do the same.
 And a third of Belgium had been liberated.
 The kaiser reluctantly conceded that the war was lost, but the Allies would only talk peace to the German people--not the military or monarchy--so on November 9 he abdicated.
 A number of important Germans gathered in the city of Weimar to discuss and write a new constitution, so today we call the government that came after the kaiser the Weimar Republic.
 Two days after the abdication, an armistice was signed in a railroad car near Compiègne, France, and the guns fell silent for the last time.
 Any hope that this would be a truce between equals was quickly dashed; the terms of the agreement amounted to a complete surrender.